aws-iot-builder-tools/iot-reference-architectures/README.md

     - [Example with Jitpack](mqttgover-websockets-jitpack/java) - An example project that shows how to use the MQTT over WebSocketsJava library with Jitpack and includes tests to validate that the library is working as expected.
 This example demonstrates how a customer can use the library as a Gradle dependency without duplicating the code.
 - Results iterator
   - Java
-    - [Library](results-iterator/java) - A Java library that simplifies working with paginated results in the AWS SDK
     - [Example with Jitpack](results-iterator-jitpack/java) - An example project that shows how to use the results iterator library with Jitpack and includes tests to validate that the library is working as expected.
 This example demonstrates how a customer can use the library as a Gradle dependency without duplicating the code.

 ## License Summary